poweredbyniks/SQL-interview-questions/README.md

 Triggers are a special type of stored procedure which is executed automatically based on the occurrence of a database event.
 These events can be categorized as:

-•	Data Manipulation Language (DML) and
+•Data Manipulation Language (DML) and

-•	Data Definition Language (DDL) events.
+•Data Definition Language (DDL) events.

 The benefit derived from triggers is based in their events driven nature.
 Once created, the trigger automatically fires without user intervention based on an event in the database.

-A.	Using DML Triggers: DML triggers are invoked when any DML command such as INSERT, DELETE, and UPDATE occurs on the data of a table and/or view.
+A.Using DML Triggers: DML triggers are invoked when any DML command such as INSERT, DELETE, and UPDATE occurs on the data of a table and/or view.

 • DML triggers are powerful objects for maintaining database integrity and consistency.